Have you ever walked down a Toronto avenue, admiring the wide variety of homes and pondering who might dwell within? “I wonder who lives there…”.

 It’s also well-suited to those who love light, who favour crisp clean lines and who covet a spectacular panoramic city-lake-vista thru expansive floor to ceiling windows in a building executed with a strong linear scale and rhythm rooted in the International Style of the Modernist Architecture Movement.

+So who’s the buyer for this?
 The Buyer for this residence is unlikely to locate north of Bloor because living in the heartbeat of the city is important to them.
-If they were to locate north of Bloor, they'd either choose a place in Yorkville or perhaps Yonge & Eglinton providing it was sky-high polished glam.
+If they were to locate north of Bloor, they’d either choose a place in Yorkville or perhaps Yonge & Eglinton providing it was sky-high polished glam.
 This is a sophisticated affluent niche market with a high standard and exacting attention to detail.
-Think high-earning savvy fashion-forward 30 to 40-something swingles or couples in the occupations of health care, technology, corporate finance/law/venture development, media and/or entertainment (pretty much any of the movers and shakers on Dragon's Den); OR a cool creative professional divorced Dad with (almost) adult kids; OR an international buyer with deep pockets whose children need accommodation while attending U of T or a genuine rising star in his or her career-path with some high-style swag relocating from another city.
+Think high-earning savvy fashion-forward 30 to 40-something swingles (possibly with a Trust Fund) or couples in the occupations of health care, technology, corporate finance/law/venture capital, media and/or entertainment (pretty much any of the movers and shakers on Dragon’s Den); OR a cool creative professional divorced Dad with (almost) adult kids; OR a genuine rising star in his or her career-path with some high-style swag relocating from another city; OR an international buyer with deep pockets whose children need accommodation while attending U of T.

 Want to see some unusual properties that speak volumes about their owners, the era they were built, and reflect the evolution of our city?

 Are you interested in the mnemonics of housing and what motivates us to make a property purchase?

 Are you a Buyer looking for a great realtor?
 Here’s How Urbaneer Helps Buyers Make The Right Real Estate Purchase.